OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-1_ID3.md

 In addition, the confidential client

-1. shall support _encrypted_ request objects
+1. shall support _encrypted_ request objects;
-2. shall support Pushed Authorisation Requests [PAR]
+2. shall support Pushed Authorisation Requests [PAR];
-3. shall use _encrypted_ request objects if not using [PAR]
+3. shall use _encrypted_ request objects if not using [PAR];
-4. shall support parameterized OAuth 2.0 resource scope _consent_ as defined in clause 6.3.1 [OIDF FAPI WG Lodging Intent Pattern][LIWP]
+4. shall support parameterized OAuth 2.0 resource scope _consent_ as defined in clause 6.3.1 [OIDF FAPI WG Lodging Intent Pattern][LIWP];
-5. shall support refresh tokens
+5. shall support refresh tokens;
-6. shall not allow `refresh tokens` rotation feature
+6. shall not populate the `acr` claim with required values;
-7. shall not populate the `acr` claim with required values
+7. shall require the `acr` claim as an essential claim;
-8. shall require the `acr` claim as an essential claim
+8. shall support all authentication methods specified in clause 5.2.2-14 of [Financial-grade API Security Profile 1.0 - Part 2: Advanced][FAPI-1-Advanced] including diferent combinations of the methods to send requests (using [PAR] or not - item 11);
-9. shall support all authentication methods specified in clause 5.2.2-14 of [Financial-grade API Security Profile 1.0 - Part 2: Advanced][FAPI-1-Advanced] including diferent combinations of the methods to send requests (using [PAR] or not - item 11).
+9. shall not allow `refresh tokens` rotation feature.

 # Security considerations